Coronary Artery Bypass Graft Surgery

 - Your doctor will put a tube through your mouth or nose into your stomach to drain stomach fluids.

-- He or she will then apply a sterile bandage or dressing.
+- They will then apply a sterile bandage or dressing.

 What happens after coronary artery bypass surgery?